Actor-Relational Database Systems: A Manifesto: Design Principles

-\minisec{Tenet~4: Security, Monitoring, Administration and Auditability} In order to address security threats, support for limiting information flow is required from the programming model during design and construction of applications.
-In addition, at runtime, monitoring, administration and auditing components provide for further manageability of security violations.
+In order to address security threats, support for limiting information flow is required from the programming model during design and construction of applications.
+In addition, monitoring, administration and auditing components provide for further manageability of security violations during execution.
 By virtue of modularity and encapsulation in actors, a host of language-based security techniques can be provided to enrich the programming model to reason about security of the application during the design phase and to enable software verification.
 Actor modularity also enables targeted monitoring, auditing, administration and response to security threats in order to minimize availability issues.

+For example, in a SmartMart deployment utilizing edge computing resources, the actor-relational database must \emph{enforce security constraints}, such as guaranteeing that \texttt{Cart} actors of a given store only communicate with \texttt{StoreSection} actors in the same store.
+Moreover, selected actors could be brought offline or restricted in communication with other actors in case a security breach is detected in a part of the deployment.